gediz/mpv-wiki/FAQ.md

 ### (How) can I play YouTube playlists?

 Pretty much like anything else, just pass the playlist URL to mpv.
 Note that you need a link to the actual playlist (`https://www.youtube.com/playlist?list=...`), NOT to a video in the playlist (`https://www.youtube.com/watch?v=...&list=...&index=...`).
-You can get that link by clicking on the title of playlist on the right.
+You can get that link by clicking on the title of the playlist on the right.

 ### If I click mpv, nothing happens.